containers/automation/README.md

 ## cirrus-ci_retrospective

-This directory contains items intended for use in/by a github-action, under a very specific environment.
-It will examine a Cirrus-CI execution after-the-fact, and provide cross-references and other details in the form of a JSON file.
-The only useful component outside of a github-action environment, is the `bin/debug.sh` script.
-See the comments in that script for usage.
+This directory contains items intended for use in/by a github-action, under a that environment.
+It helps perform automated analysis of a Cirrus-CI execution after-the-fact.
+Providing cross-references and other runtime details in a JSON output file.

-An example of a deployed workflow for this action can be seen in this repo.'s `.github/workflows/cirrus-ci_retrospective.yml` file.
-Execution of this workflow can be observed under the *actions* tab of the main repository page.
+An commented example of using the cirrus-ci_retrospective container is present in this repository, and used to bootstrap testing of PRs that modify it's files.

+Outside of the github-action environment, there is a `bin/debug.sh` script.
+This is intended for local use, and will provide additional runtime operational details.
+See the comments in the script for its usage.